 Before a PEO can act on behalf of a client company for UI purposes, it must enter into a power of attorney or confidential information authorization.
-PEOs must also file separate quarterly wage and contribution reports for each client company as well as maintain accurate payroll records for each client company.
+PEOs must also file separate quarterly wage and contribution reports for each client company as well as maintaining accurate payroll records for each client company.
 The PEO can file either a single electronic report containing separate and distinct information for each employer or separate paper reports for each client employer.
 PEOs must make these records available for inspection by ESD.

 The client company, not the PEO, is the employer for unemployment tax liability and the experience rating of the client company follows the client when they enter or leave a contractual relationship with the PEO.
 The client employer is liable for any taxes, interest or penalties due.
-The PEO may collect and pay taxes due to ESD from its client employers.
-If the payments have been made to the PEO, ESD is to first try to collect the payments from the PEO.
+The PEO may collect and pay taxes due to the department from its client employers.
+If the payments have been made to the PEO, the department is to first try to collect the payments from the PEO.
+The department must follow the collection procedures in RCW 50.24.
 If the PEO has not paid the taxes, penalty or interest within ten days, the collection procedures contained in RCW 50.24 must be followed.
-After the ten-day period, if the PEO has not paid the total amount owing, the Commissioner may also pursue the client company to collect.
+After the ten day period, if the PEO has not paid the total amount owing, the Commissioner may also pursue the client company to collect.